oVirt/ovirt-site/source/develop/release-management/features/network/nicless-network.html.md

 #### Usage

 *   How would a user define an isolated network?
+We need to choose between two options:
+    -   Let the DC-level network entity have a new flag is_isolated.
+After assigning an isolated network to a cluster, a bridge is auto-created on each of the hosts (this can happen right before a VM is tarted, or more traditionally --- ahead of time)
+    -   In SetupNetworks dialog (and in the relevant APIs) Let the user select that a VM network has no interface on a specific host
 *   Which validation (if any) are required

 #### UI